wilgaboury/super-speedy-dial/README.md

 Download Here: https://addons.mozilla.org/en-US/firefox/addon/super-speedy-dial/

-This is a firefox plugin that replaces the default new tab page with a speed dial home page inspired by the Opera browser.
-It is designed to seemlessly integrate with your current firefox bookmarks.
+This is a Firefox extension that replaces the default new tab page with a speed dial home page inspired by the Opera browser.
+It is designed to seemlessly integrate with your firefox bookmarks.

 ## Build Instructions